How to Implement a Quality Management System

 Customer Requirements

-Not only are internal processes growing more complex.
-Customer-lead quality expectations, as well as ethical considerations, such as fair labor practices and environmental management, are also more sophisticated--to the point where customer retention and brand loyalty have become the most important signs of supply chain effectiveness and transparency.
+Not only are internal processes growing more complex but Customer-led quality expectations, as well as ethical considerations, such as fair labor practices and environmental management, are also becoming more sophisticated--to the point where customer retention and brand loyalty have become the most important signs of supply chain effectiveness and transparency.

 Without visibility and agency over every aspect of your supply chain's internal processes, it is impossible to guarantee consistent quality or ethical adherence to the public.
 Today's customers are more willing than ever to spend extra when these guarantees can be provided.